sldewit/TemperatureMonitor_MQTT/README.md

-# VloerverwarmingMonitor
+# Temperature monitoring system using MQTT

 [![Stable Release][stable_release]][stable_release]
 [![Project Maintenance][maintenance-shield]][user_profile]
 [![License][license-shield]](LICENSE)
 [![BuyMeCoffee][buymecoffeebadge]][buymecoffee]

-Monitoring system for a floor heating system with heat exchanger.
+Monitoring system several temperature sensors.
+One of the use cases is for a floor heating system with heat exchanger.

 This system is design to monitor several different loops in a floor heating system using a heat exchanger.
 The measured data is published to a MQTT broker.